Interested in a hands-on learning experience for developing LLM applications?

 7) Prediction

 Below we’ll use the prediction method to find out the predictions made by our Logistic Regression method.
-We will first store the predicted results in our y_pred variable and print our first 10 rows of our test data set.
+We will first store the predicted results in our y_pred variable and print the first 10 rows of our test data set.
 Following this we will print the predicted values of the corresponding rows and the original labels that were stored in y_test for comparison.

 test[1:10,]